You know the manuscript isn't finished, but you can't possibly go through it

 With the structural elements set, the words become the focus.
 Nurture the prose to allow the story to blossom in the reader's mind.

 Your story flourishes with strong roots and colorful prose.
-Attend to the routine processes to keep it well-groomed and thriving.
+Apply the routine processes to keep it groomed and thriving.

 The final, light check of a manuscript for typographical errors, grammar, punctuation, implementation of revisions, and formatting.